CALIPSO-project/SPINacc/README.md

 ### HOW TO RUN THE CODE:

 * First: copy the code to your own directory on obelix (this can be done from the command line with "git clone https://github.com/dsgoll123/SPINacc").
 This requires that you generate a token and use it instead of your password (see here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token )
-* Second: specify in the file 'job' or 'job_tcsh' (depending on your environment) where the code is located using dirpython (L4), and specify the folder with the configuration for your version of ORCHIDEE using dirdef (for now we have: CNP= CNP v1.2 (CENTURY soil), CNP2 = CNP v1.3 (MIMICS soil), Trunk = Trunk 2.0, MICT = MICT).
+* Second: specify in the file 'job' or 'job_tcsh' (depending on your environment) where the code is located using the variable dirpython (L4), and specify the folder with the configuration for your version of ORCHIDEE using the variable dirdef (for now we have: CNP= CNP v1.2 (CNP with CENTURY soil), CNP2 = CNP v1.3 (CNP with MIMICS soil), Trunk = Trunk 2.x, MICT = MICT).
 * Third: adjust the files in configuration folder: i.e. the type of task to be performed as well as the specifis of your simulation:
-	* MLacc.def defines the tasks to do and the execution directory; tasks are 1= test number of k clusters 2=clustering, 3= ML training, evaluation and extrapolation, 4 visualizations of ML performance (see below for more information), 5  = writing of ORCHIDEE restart files
+	* MLacc.def defines the tasks to do and the execution directory; tasks are 1= test number of k clusters 2=clustering, 3= ML training, evaluation and extrapolation, 4 visualizations of ML performance (see below for more information), 5  = writing of ORCHIDEE restart files for pixel-level simulations [can be run after task=2]
 	* varlist.json defines the specification of the input data: e.g. resolution, state variables to predict, etc.
 * Forth: execute the tool by: qsub -q long job   / qsub -q long job_tcsh (dependig on your environmnet)